Brice Marden

 01

-Brice Marden (1938–2023) was one of the most important American abstract painters of the postwar era, celebrated for his meditative, rigorously composed artworks that explore color, line, and the spiritual dimensions of painting.
-His practice, spanning over six decades, evolved from monochromatic panels to intricate linear compositions, establishing him as a pivotal figure in Minimalism and post-Minimalist abstraction.
-Working primarily with oil and encaustic, Marden created paintings that balance formal restraint with profound emotional depth.
+Brice Marden (1938–2023) was one of the most important American abstract painters of the postwar era, celebrated for artworks that explore color, line, and the spiritual dimensions of abstraction.
+Over a career spanning more than six decades, his practice evolved from restrained monochromatic panels to complex calligraphic compositions, establishing him as a pivotal figure in Minimalism and post-Minimalist painting.

 Brice Marden - Etching for Parkett